aseprite/docs/cli.md

 `frame1.png` in case that `frame2.png`, `frame3.png`, etc. exist) or
 to load just the first frame of a full animation (e.g. useful to create a thumbnail of the animation).

+## --export-tileset

+    aseprite -b --export-tileset tilemaps.aseprite --sheet tilesets-sprite-sheet.png

+Since **v1.3-beta21**: Indicates that [--sheet](#sheet) should export tilesets of the visible/filtered layers in the given sprite.

 ## --debug